American Discovery Capital is an integrated, independent merchant banking firm based in Los Angeles, CA.

 Prior to YapStone, Mike worked for twelve years as an investment banker with UBS and DLJ.
 He most recently was an Executive Director and Co-Head of Business/Technology Services Investment Banking at UBS Investment Bank, responsible for leading UBS's investment banking activities for the firm's business/technology services clients.
 Over the course of his investment banking career, Mike has completed numerous M&A advisory and financing transactions for his clients in the business/technology services and technology sectors.

 Mike holds a B.S. in finance and accounting from Indiana University.

 Prior to joining Wedbush, Peter was a Managing Director of Alvin V. Shoemaker Investments, Inc. where he managed a family office and multiple investments.
-Peter has experience investing in a broad range of industries including: financial and business services, healthcare services, software and outsourcing.
+Peter has experience investing in a broad range of industries including: financial and business services, healthcare IT and services, software and outsourcing.